 - Notify the credit reporting agency in writing of the information you believe is incorrect.

 - Include copies of supporting documents, such as proof of payment or an ID Theft Affidavit.

 - Include your contact information, name, address, and Social Security number.

 - Mail your dispute by certified mail and request a return receipt.

 - Keep your letter simple.
 Explain what credit report information is inaccurate and why it is inaccurate (such as not mine).
 Ask the credit reporting agency to delete the inaccurate information from your credit file.

 - Keep a copy of the dispute letter for future reference, especially if you have to hire an FCRA lawyer.

 Click on Credit Report Dispute Letter to download a free sample credit report dispute letter.

 Get in Touch

 The Adkins Firm represents consumers with credit report errors.
-Contact us to schedule a free case review or click below to schedule an appointment.
+Contact us to schedule a case review.